-- Fry on first side for about 3 minutes, until the bottom of the fish is nicely browned.
+- Fry on first side for about 3 minutes, or until the bottom of the fish is nicely browned.

-- Turn over with tongs and brown the other side for 2 to 3 minutes more, until the flesh is firm and opaque..
+- Turn over with tongs and brown the other side for 2 to 3 minutes more, until the flesh is firm and opaque.

 - Remove the fillets from the skillet with tongs and drain on paper towels.

 Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
-While clicking these links won’t cost you any extra money, they will help us keep this site up and running – and (relatively) ad-free!!
-Please check out our disclosure policy for more details.
+While clicking these links won’t cost you any extra money, they do help keep this site up and running.
+As always, all opinions and images are my own.
+Please check out our for more details.
 Thank you for your support!